n1nj4sec/pupy/README.md

 ## Special thanks

-Special thanks to all contributors that helps me improve pupy and make it an even better tool ! :)
+Special thanks to all contributors that help improve pupy and make it a better tool! :)

-TAGS: ((Note: Remove this.)
-post exploitation framework
-RAT
-remote administration tool
-)